An automated machine learning framework to optimize radiomics model construction validated on twelve clinical applications: Introduction

 \section{Introduction}

-In the last decades, there has been a paradigm shift in health care, moving from a reactive, one-size-fits-all approach, towards a more proactive, personalized approach \citep{RN925, RN928, RN929}.
-To aid in this process, personalized medicine generally involves clinical decision support systems such as \textit{biomarkers}, which relate specific patient characteristics to some biological state, outcome or condition.
-To develop such biomarkers, medical imaging has gained an increasingly important role \citep{RN925, RN1082, RN326}.
-Currently, in clinical practice, medical imaging is assessed by radiologists, which is generally qualitative and observer dependent.
-Therefore, there is a need for quantitative, objective biomarkers to leverage the full potential of medical imaging for personalized medicine to improve patient care.

-To this end, machine learning, both using conventional and deep learning methods, has shown to be highly successful for medical image classification and has thus become the \textit{de facto} standard.
-Within the field of radiology, the term ``radiomics'' has been coined to describe the use of a large number of quantitative medical imaging features in combination with (typically conventional) machine learning to create biomarkers \citep{RN130}.
-Predictions for example relate to diagnosis, prognosis, histology, treatment planning (e.g. chemotherapy, radiotherapy, immunotherapy), treatment response, drug usage, surgery, and genetic mutations.
-The rise in popularity of radiomics has resulted in a large number of papers and a wide variety of methods \citep{RN261, RN691, RN436, RN493, RN674, RN798, RN799, RN35, RN686, RN688, RN800, RN1082, RN1079, RN1227, RN447, RN505, RN1089}.
-Currently, in a new clinical application, finding the optimal radiomics method out of the wide range of available options has to be done manually through a heuristic trial-and-error process..
-This process has several disadvantages, as it: 1) is time-consuming; 2) requires expert knowledge; 3) does not guarantee that an optimal solution is found; 4) negatively affects the reproducibility \citep{RN686, RN436, RN674}; 5) has a high risk of overfitting when not carefully conducted \citep{RN684, RN686}; and 6) limits the translation to clinical practice \citep{RN674}.
+There has been a paradigm shift in health care, moving from a reactive, one-size-fits-all approach, towards a more proactive, personalized approach \cite{RN925, RN928, RN929}.
+To aid in this process, personalized medicine generally involves clinical decision support systems such as \textit{biomarkers}, which relate specific patient characteristics to some biological state, outcome, or condition.
+To develop such biomarkers, medical imaging has gained an increasingly important role \cite{RN925, RN1082, RN326}.
+Specifically, machine learning, both using conventional and deep learning methods, has shown to be highly successful for medical image classification and has thus become the \textit{de facto} standard.
+Within the field of radiology, ``radiomics'' has been coined to describe the use of a large number of quantitative medical imaging features in combination with (typically conventional, non-deep) machine learning to create biomarkers \cite{RN130}.
+These for example relate to diagnosis, prognosis, histology, treatment and surgery planning or response, drug usage, and genetic mutations.
+The rise in popularity of radiomics has resulted in a large number of papers and a wide variety of methods \cite{Li2022, Bera2022, RN261, RN691, RN436, RN493, RN674, RN798, RN799, RN35, RN686, RN688, RN800, RN1082, RN1079, RN1227, RN447, RN505, RN1089}: as of March 3, 2025, a PubMed search using the term ``radiomics'' yielded 16,015 publications.